nestybox/sysbox/docs/README.md

 -   [Sysbox Developers Guide](developers-guide/README.md)

-    -   For users that wish to contribute to Sysbox, or build & install Sysbox from source.
+    -   For users that wish to contribute to Sysbox, or build and install Sysbox from source.

 In addition to these docs, you can also find articles on practical uses of Sysbox in the [Nestybox blog site](https://blog.nestybox.com/).